EconomyLens.com

 EU trade ministers will hold talks in Brussels on Monday with US Commerce Secretary Howard Lutnick and US Trade Representative Jamieson Greer. ©AFP

-Vilnius (AFP) – Lithuania has reopened its border with Belarus, but thousands of trucks are still stuck on the other side, the foreign ministry in Vilnius said, accusing Minsk of “blackmail” over millions of euros in stranded goods.
+Vilnius (AFP) – Lithuania has reopened its border with Belarus but thousands of trucks are still stuck on the other side, the foreign ministry in Vilnius said, accusing Minsk of “blackmail” over millions of euros in stranded goods.
 Lithuania had shut its border with Belarus in late October after dozens of balloons loaded with illegal cigarettes entered its airspace, forcing the temporary closure of some of its airports.
-The Lithuanian government and European Union denounced the incidents as a “hybrid attack.”
+The Lithuanian government and European Union denounced the incidents as a “hybrid attack”.

 Related

 Oleg Tarasov, vice president of Linava, the Lithuanian road carriers’ association, told AFP one day after the border closed that an estimated 60 million euros ($69 million) in assets were stuck in Belarus.
-Speaking to AFP on Friday, Tarasov mentioned that “the numbers (of seized trucks) haven’t changed.”
+Speaking to AFP on Friday, Tarasov told AFP that “the numbers (of seized trucks) haven’t changed.”
 “There are around 4,500 lorries, including those stuck on the border and those that haven’t been caught yet and are on the road,” he added, stating that some have been “hidden away in private parking lots” to avoid being seized.

-On Thursday, a spokesman for the Belarusian Foreign Ministry told journalists that the decision to resume operations at the Lithuanian border was “taken in violation of established procedures,” claiming that Lithuania demonstrated “disregard for its international legal obligations.”
-The airport in Vilnius imposed some temporary restrictions on Friday after more suspected smugglers’ balloons were launched from Belarus, disrupting operations for over an hour, according to the National Crisis Management Center.
+On Thursday, a spokesman of the Belarusian Foreign Ministry told journalists that the decision to resume operations at the Lithuanian border was “taken in violation of established procedures”, claiming that Lithuania demonstrated “disregard for its international legal obligations.”
+The airport in Vilnius imposed some temporary restrictions Friday after more suspected smugglers’ balloons were launched from Belarus, disrupting operations for over an hour, according to the National Crisis Management Center.
 The Lithuanian Ministry of Transport did not respond to AFP’s request for comment on Friday.
 Four other border crossings with Belarus were closed in 2023 and 2024 due to security concerns after Russia’s invasion of Ukraine.

 © 2024 AFP